 2 large indoor sports halls

-Dundee's library sites offer students access to information and resources to support their studies.
-At Dundee you get:
+Dundee's library sites offer students access to information and resources to support their studies, such as:

 face-to-face expert support from professional library staff